MoFarahani2043610/energystoragemanagement/README.md

-# **Energy Storage Management - Reinforcement Learning Environment**
+# **Energy Storage Management - Q-Learning Reinforcement Learning Environment**

 ## **Overview**
 This project implements a custom **Reinforcement Learning (RL)** environment designed to manage an energy storage system using the **Gym** library.
-The environment simulates an agent making energy trading decisions—such as buying, selling, or holding energy—based on fluctuating market prices.
-The goal is to **maximize profit** by making optimal energy trading decisions over time.
+The environment simulates an agent making energy trading decisions such as buying, selling, or holding energy based on fluctuating market prices.
+The goal is to **maximize profit** by making optimal energy trading decisions over time.The agent is trained using **Q-learning**, a model-free reinforcement learning algorithm, to maximize profit by making optimal energy trading decisions over time.

 ---

 ## **Features**
 - **Custom Gym Environment:** Models energy storage and decision-making related to trading.
 - **Action-Based Decision Making:** The agent can choose to buy, sell, or hold energy.
+- **Q-Learning Algorithm:** Implements a Q-learning agent to optimize energy trading strategies.
 - **Dynamic Energy Pricing:** Utilizes a 199-day dataset containing daily minimum and maximum prices.
 - **State Representation:** Tracks energy storage levels and price fluctuations.
 - **Reinforcement Learning Ready:** Facilitates the development of optimized trading strategies.
-- **Colab Compatibility:** Designed to run seamlessly in Google Colab with minimal setup.

 ---